How to Improve Your Website for More Profits

 6. Make It Easy to Work With You

 Clearing out the clutter (#1) is one part of making the site easy for visitors to use.
 Another part is making it easy for them to do what they want to do.
+If they're looking for your article, is it easy to find or is it hidden behind popups and interspersed with ads?
 If they want to follow you on Twitter, is your Twitter info on every page or do they have to hunt for it?
 If they want to email you, is your contact page easily found?
 If they want to buy, are the purchase instructions and processes easy to follow?
 This all sounds like a no-brainer, but you’d be surprised at how many websites aren’t very good at making it easy for readers to do what they came to do.

 7. Offer Proof